avkonst/hookstate/docs/index/docs/04-nested-state.md

 import { PreviewSample } from '../src/PreviewSample'

-[Local state](./local-state) and [Global state](./global-state) sections show examples, where state data is a primitive value.
-Next, we will have a look into one of the most powerful features of the Hookstate - the interface to a nested state of a complex object state.
+The [Local state](./local-state) and [Global state](./global-state) sections show examples where state data is a primitive value.
+Next, we will have a look into one of the most powerful features of Hookstate - the interface to a nested state of a complex object state.
 The interface is the same for local and global states and works equally well for both cases.

 ## Accessing and mutating nested state

 Let's consider the following example where a state value is an array of objects.
-It demonstrates how to dive into nested state of the array and deep nested state of an element of the array.
+It demonstrates how to dive into the nested state of the array and deeply-nested state of an element of the array.
 The state of an element is passed to a child component as a property.
 The child component gets and sets the deep nested state.

 <PreviewSample example="local-complex-from-documentation" />